kandhavivekraj/git-changed-files/README.md

 # git-changed-files

-> Get the committed file changes between your protected branch and current branch of a `git` repository
+> Get the committed file list between your protected branch and current branch of a `git` repository

 ##### Note: It will not give files that are currently in staging and working directories.